adrinecl/milestone-project2/docs/README.md

 ## About the Game

-"Gummy Worms" is an online game inspired on the classic "Snake" game, but in bright colors!
+"Gummy Worms!" is an online game inspired on the classic "Snake" game, but in bright colors!
 It is designed to entertain busy people that have no time for long gaming hours, full of involvement and commitment.
 This game is the perfect break for the nostalgic busy millenial parent, but people of all ages will find it easy-going and enjoyable.